gregpalmr/dremio-aws-cloudformation/windows/README.md

      PS C:\> aws cloudformation describe-stacks --stack-name Dremio-CE-Cluster --query "Stacks[0].Outputs[?OutputKey=='DremioUI'].OutputValue" --output text

+Note: If you deployed using the Dremio Enterprise Edition Cloudformation template (dremio_cf_ee.yaml) and you try to access the Dremio Web UI using Google's Chrome Web browser, you may see a Chrome error message like this:

+     NET::ERR_CERT_INVALID website sent scrambled credentials self-signed certificate

+Chrome is showing the ERR_CERT_INVALID error because the Dremio Enterprise Edition Cloud formation template generates a self-signed SSL certificate for use with the Dremio Web s erver.
+For a production deployment, you should reference your SSL certificate that was s igned by a valid Certificate Authority (CA).

+To successfully display the Dremio Web UI in this situation, type the word "thisisunsafe" without the quotations in the browser window.
+Chrome will then proceed to display the Dremio Web UI.

 ### Step 6.
 Delete the Dremio Cloudformation Stack

      PS C:\> aws cloudformation delete-stack --stack-name Dremio-CE-Cluster